erawat/erawat/README.md

 ### 👋 Hi, I'm Erawat Chamanont.

 I am a software engineer.
-I passionate about technologies, software development and love learn new things that not related to technoglies.
+I passionate about technologies, software development and love learn new things that not related to technologies.

 <a href="https://github.com/erawat">